KohaILS/koha-manual-zh-cn/source/administration.rst

    that librarians know when to use this fund

 -  Planning categories are used for statistical purposes.
-If you will be using the Asort1 and/or Asort2 authorised values lists to track your orders you need to select them when setting up the fund.
-Select the Asort1/Asort2 option from the dropdown lists for the Statiscal 1 done on: and Statistical 2 done on: fields.
+If you will be using the Asort1 and/or Asort2 authorized values lists to track your orders you need to select them when setting up the fund.
+Select the Asort1/Asort2 option from the dropdown lists for the Statistical 1 done on: and Statistical 2 done on: fields.

 -  To learn more about planning categories, check out the :ref:`Planning category FAQ <faq-planning-categories-label>`.